 About

 Belinda Ju is a dancer and dancemaker who researches participatory and somatic modes of connection, meaningmaking, and care.
-She has performed, including original work, at the Museum of Modern Art (MoMA), Movement Research at the Judson Memorial Church, Dixon Place, Bates Dance Festival, Movement Research's Open Performance series, and the MUCK performance series.
+She has performed, including original work, at the Museum of Modern Art (MoMA), Movement Research at the Judson Memorial Church, Dixon Place, Bates Dance Festival, Movement Research's Open Performance series, the MUCK performance series, and Kestrels.

 She published an essay in In Dance magazine’s Winter 2022 edition titled, “Care.
 Liberation.
 Now. - Changing Shape, Shaping Change” (also in pretty PDF).
 It was inspired by movement research into non-traditional infrastructures of care with her collaborator, Sandra Baptista.